-Our procedures included the following:

-- Validated the assumptions used to calculate the weighted average cost of capital by making reference to market data. - Analysed the future projected cash flows used in the model to determine whether they are reasonable and supportable given the current market conditions and expected future performance of the cash generating units. - Subjected the key assumptions to sensitivity analysis. - Compared the projected cash flows, including the assumptions relating to revenue growth rates and operating margins, against historical performance to test the accuracy of these projections.
+1 Goodwill arising from the acquisition of a business in prior Our procedures included the following: years is recognised in the Group's financial statements at its cost.
+Validated the assumptions used to calculate the weighted average cost of capital by making reference to market data.
+The Group and the Company also had an amount of MUR 193,000,000 as trademarks arising from the purchase of Eski brand at its cost.
+Analysed the future projected cash flows used in the model to determine whether they are reasonable and supportable given the current market conditions and expected future performance of the Management is required to conduct annual impairment cash generating units. tests to assess the recoverability of the carrying amounts of Subjected the key assumptions to sensitivity analysis. goodwill and trademarks. • Compared the projected cash flows, including the assumptions The significant assumptions used have been disclosed in Note 6. relating to revenue growth rates and operating margins, against historical performance to test the accuracy of these projections.
+We have identified the impairment tests on goodwill and trademarks as a key audit matter due to [the materiality of the balances and] the associated subjective nature of the management's projected cash flow prepared and model used.